gcpguild/GoogleAI4Code/README.md

 cell_order - A space delimited list of the correct cell ordering given in terms of the order in {id}.json. train_ancestors.csv - On Kaggle, a user may "fork" (that is, copy) the notebook of another user to create their own version.
 This file contains the forking history of notebooks in the training set.
 Note: There is no corresponding file for the test set. ancestor_id - Identifies sets of notebooks that have a common origin or "ancestor".
 As no notebook in the test set has an ancestor in the training set, you may find this field to be of use as a grouping factor when constructing validation splits. parent_id - Indicates that some version of the notebook id was forked from some version of the notebook parent_id.
 The notebook parent_id may or may not be present in the training data.
-(The parent may be missing because someone had forked a private notebook of their own, for instance.)<b>
+(The parent may be missing because someone had forked a private notebook of their own, for instance.)<br>
 **Example Test Data**
 To help you author submission code, we include a few example instances selected from the test set.
 When you submit your notebook for scoring, this example data will be replaced by the actual test data, including the sample_submission.csv file.